Research Impact: Geospatial Factors Applied to Road Accidents

 EMBL Australia is a life science network that supports ambitious research projects and provides access to infrastructure and training to early-career Australian scientists.
 Through Australia’s associate membership of the European Molecular Biology Laboratory (EMBL), Australian researchers can access EMBL’s broad range of world-class infrastructures and international expertise.

-Bioplatforms Australia (BPA)
+Bioplatforms Australia (Bioplatforms)

 We provide access to ‘omics technologies in support of all life science researchers working across human health, agriculture, biodiversity and industry.
 Bioplatforms is enabled by the Australian Government’s National Collaborative Research Infrastructure Strategy (NCRIS).